bigpigeon.us webpage WWII-Germany > The MTO > MTO Overview, © 2023 by Robert A. Christiansen, updated by RAC 26 Dec 2022.

 |

-Long after WW II ended, involving civil wars from 1991-2001, Yugoslavia split into today's seven nations reaching from Slovenia in the north to the Republic of Macedonia as shown on the above map.
-(Kosovo is not fully independent from Serbia.
-Macedonia is now known as North Macedonia.)
+Long after WWII ended, Yugoslavia split into today's seven nations, reaching from Slovenia in the north to the Republic of Macedonia as shown on the above map.

 |